learn-co-curriculum/skills-based-javascript-intro-to-flow-control/README.md

 } else if (conditionToTest2) {
   // execute this code if `conditionToTest1` statement is falsey AND `conditionToTest2` is truthy } else {
-  // execute this code iff none of the other conditions are met }
+  // execute this code if none of the other conditions are met }
 ```